 Evidence is starting to show that steering away from an animal-based diet can significantly reduce your individual contributions to climate change.
 Beef alone can contribute as much as 11 times more greenhouse gases than equivalent servings of crops like rice or potatoes.
 And the animals we raise for food actually contribute more to climate change than the vehicles we drive.

 Change Starts on Your Plate

 Of all the investments you could make by buying a hybrid car, installing solar panels on your house, or erecting a windmill in your backyard is cutting your contribution to climate change in half really as easy and inexpensive as changing your diet?
 Well, yeah!

 “The real war against climate change is being fought on our plates, multiple times a day with every food choice we make,” says Nil Zacharias, co-founder and Editor-in-Chief of One Green Planet, ”one of the biggest challenges facing our planet, and our species is that we are knowingly eating ourselves into extinction, and doing very little about it.”

-As the leading organization at the forefront of the conscious consumerism movement, it is One Green Planet’s view that our food choices have the power to heal our broken food system, give species a fighting chance for survival, and pave the way for a truly sustainable future.
+As the leading organization at the forefront of the conscious consumerism movement, it is our food choices have the power to heal our broken food system, give species a fighting chance for survival, and pave the way for a truly sustainable future.
 By choosing to eat more plant-based foods, you can drastically cut your carbon footprint, save precious water supplies and help ensure that vital crop resources are fed to people, rather than livestock.
 With the wealth of available plant-based options available, it has never been easier to eat with the planet in mind.